NYC Pride 2024: Street closures, route for march, events

 This year's theme is "reflect, empower, unite."

-The event on Sunday will begin on 25th Street and 5th Avenue at noon and end at 16th Street and 7th Avenue.
+The 2024 NYC Pride March on Sunday started on 25th Street and 5th Avenue at noon and end at 16th Street and 7th Avenue.
 See the parade route here.

 "We are thrilled to carry forward this spirit and determination into our 2024 season," the event's website read.